 In fact, that is the main goal of emergency traumatic brain injury treatment: to prevent secondary injuries from developing.

-Some examples of secondary injuries that can be prevented by early medical interventions are:
+Some examples of secondary injuries that early medical interventions can prevent are:

 - Blood clots (hematomas)